More on Moving Dreams

 Our dreams are deeply personal, and in the beginning stages of my dream praxis, I felt hesitant about how to proceed, yet I also felt something of Psyche’s insistence.
 Movement of various kinds, as well as other forms of creative expression, offer a way to explore the pendulating dynamic between knowing and not knowing, between what may feel like chaos and what could be the way forward - a sometimes charged dynamic present in our creative and dreaming lives.

 These days, I can’t stand being put in a pose.
-I need to wiggle, lapping up the sensations I receive from movement that, for example, flows from my head to my tail and along the full length of my spine, movement that is generated from and grounded by an articulated pelvis and supple intercostals.
+I need to move, lapping up the sensations I receive from movement that, for example, flows from my head to my tail and along the full length of my spine, movement that is generated from and grounded by an articulated pelvis and supple intercostals.
 By weaving together our dreams and our bodily movements, we make a unique kind of space for the dream, following its lead into new territory.

 What is a movement score?